iman-jalilvand/EMLia/README.md

 ## Reflection

-**EML Inventory XR** demonstrates:
+**EMLia** demonstrates:
 - **Clarity:** Each script serves a single, well-defined role.
 - **Scalability:** New devices or SOPs can be added by extending JSON data.
 - **Creativity through structure:** Interaction and feedback replace flashy visuals with meaningful design.
-- **Individuality:** It represents how I build experiences—grounded in logic, enhanced by creativity, and centered on the user.
+- **Individuality:** It represents how I build experiences—grounded in logic, enhanced by creativity, and centered on the user, with customized UI menus.

 ---